 Rupert Schildböck

-Rupert comes from Austria and is Executive Assistant to the Regional Director.
-He is following the Region's work on Growth through Quality.
+Rupert comes from Austria and is the Executive Assistant to the Regional Director.
+His responsibilities include internal and external communications and administrative assistance in Regional events.

 Leave a Reply